apache/arrow/docs/source/python/integration/dataset.rst

 consume any PyArrow datasets.
 To make sure your integration is compatible with any dataset, you should only call methods that are included in the protocol.
-Dataset implementations provided by PyArrow implements additional options and methods beyond those, but they should not be relied upon.
+Dataset implementations provided by PyArrow implements additional options and methods beyond those, but they should not be relied upon without checking for specific classes.

 There are two general patterns for consuming PyArrow datasets: reading a single stream or reading a stream per fragment.